 Applicant Analysis: A dimensioned site plan and architectural floor plan has been provided with this submittal.
-Units range from 384 sq. ft. up to 1,199 sq. ft. and are mostly 2-bedroom/2-bath units, though a one-bedroom and studio unit are now also proposed.
+Units range from 439 sq. ft. up to 1,191 sq. ft. and consist of 2 studio units, 5 one-bedroom units, and 8 two-bedroom units.